-1.2.5.2 Start time
+1.2.5.2 Start and stop times

 The start time of an Rx burst is defined as the time when the Rx burst starts.

 The start time of an Rx burst is equal to its activation time.

 The stop time of an Rx burst is defined as the time when the Rx burst stops.